Podcast: Download

 You’re not memorizing locations for use as Memory Palace.
 You’re harnessing memory spaces that are already in your memory.

-For more details, please refer to my foundational Memory Palace tutorial which goes in-depth on its history and a number of important considerations for getting the most out of the technique.
+For more details on how to select and develop these learning tools optimally, please refer to my foundational Memory Palace tutorial which goes in-depth on its history and a number of important considerations for getting the most out of the technique.

 With these principles in mind, let’s look at our first example.

-This kind of Memory Palace involves looking down through the roof on a building, typically your home.
+This kind of Memory Palace involves looking down and through the roof on a building.

-The basic idea is to experience the Memory Palace as if you’re looking down at a floor plan.
+The basic idea of this approach is to experience the Memory Palace as if you’re looking down at a floor plan.

-To create your first Memory Palace in this style, I suggest you quickly sketch them out.
+To create your first Memory Palace in this style, I suggest you quickly sketch it out.

-As you can see, I’ve drawn this Memory Palace by hand:
+As you can see, I’ve drawn this Memory Palace based on one of my Berlin apartments by hand:

 Drawing each Memory Palaces is important because it trains your brain to think about the journey through the building you’re assigning.